rokset3/george-classification/README.md

 resulting model will be saved at softline-assignment/runs/train/

 ### For testing on your test set
-Add images to softline-assignment/inference/images
+Add images to george-classification/inference/images

 run
 ~~~
 python inference.py
 ~~~
-output is saved as csv file at softline-assignment/inference/output.csv
+output is saved as csv file at george-classification/inference/output.csv
 ~~~
-+-- softline-assignment
++-- george-classification

 |   +-- inference.py //script to inference on images from /inference/images
 |   +-- model_training.py //to train the model